 I could feel Vovka’s envy with my skin.
 He sort of laughed it off.
 But Vovka was a lousy actor.
 I wasn’t offended by my friend’s feeling; it wasn’t the envy of a talentless lazybones, but of a man of action.
-It was as if the stallion in the corral, seeing the wild horses rushing past, would begin furiously winding circles around the corral, wishing with all its might to be on the other side.
-For the past two years our business had been growing slowly but steadily in front of Vovka’s eyes.
-My father and I were in the category of “free” people, working for ourselves.
-Vovka, on the other hand, was a wage earner.
-This depressed him and often caused envy of the “bigwigs.”
+It was as if the stallion in the corral, seeing the wild horses running by, began to circle furiously around the corral, wishing with all his might to be on the other side.
+For the past two years, our business had been growing slowly but steadily before Vovka’s eyes.
+My father and I belonged to the category of “free” people, working for ourselves.
+Vovka, on the other hand, was a wage-earner.
+This depressed him and often made him envious of the “bigwigs”.

 “What bigwigs?
 Come on!”
-I pulled my elbow out of my friend’s clinging claw.
+I yanked my elbow out of my friend’s clutching claw.

 “Bigwigs you are, for fuck’s sake!!!
 I know!” he grinned and laughed.
 “Hee-hee-hee!”

 “Oooh!!!
-All right, all right, I’m joking, Ramses!”
-Vovka turned back and whistled, making eyes at the passing girl.
+All right, all right, I’m kidding, Ramses!”
+Vovka turned and whistled, making eyes at the passing girl.

-We came to a traffic light, there were no cars, without stopping, we went on.
-After a couple of minutes, the movie theater grew on the left, and the traffic light on the right again.
-We stopped waiting for the green sign.
+We came to a traffic light, there were no cars, without stopping we continued on our way.
+After a few minutes there was a movie theater on the left and another traffic light on the right.
+We stopped and waited for the green light.

 “What’s new with you at work, anyway?”
 I asked.

-“What’s new there could be, you were at ‘Pelikan’ only yesterday, for fuck’s sake!”
-Vovka started rubbing his face with his hand, as if he had been asleep.
+“What new could there be, you were at ‘Pelican’ yesterday, for fuck’s sake!”
+Vovka began to rub his face with his hand as if he had been asleep.
 “What the hell can there be?
 All the same.”

-The green light came on, and we started walking across the street.
+The green light came on and we started to cross the street.

 “Ah!
-No!”
-Vovka stopped in the middle of the road.
-“Daddy bought himself a new jeep!”
+Wait!”
+Vovka stopped in the middle of the street.
+“Daddy bought a new jeep!”

-“Daddy” was the owner of the “Pelican,” a moneyed man in his fifties, tucked-up, retired military looking.
+“Daddy” was the owner of the “Pelican”, a moneyed man in his fifties, tucked-up, looking like a retired military.

 “Let’s go, what are you standing here for?”
-I shoved Vovka under his elbow, laughing softly, and snorted.
+I shoved Vovka under his elbow, laughing softly and snorting.

 Vovka became sad and staggered on, rubbing his face again.
 He always gets sad when someone makes his little dream come true.
 Vovka likes jeeps.

-“Yea!” he nodded and smiled in contentment.
-Vovka’s “yea” instead of “yes,” meant the point of highest approval of anything.
+“Yea!” he nodded and smiled contentedly.
+Vovka’s “yea” instead of “yes,” meant the point of highest approval of something.
 “Yea!”
 Vovka made his point; it was unwavering and absolute.
-I didn’t mind, because in his dreams Vovka had already seen himself behind the wheel of such an “armored vehicle,” galloping through the dales and fields and shooting all kinds of beasts.
+I didn’t mind, because in his dreams Vovka had already seen himself behind the wheel of such an “armored vehicle”, galloping through the valleys and fields and shooting all kinds of beasts.

-After crossing the road, we turned left, the club was about thirty meters away.
+After crossing the street, we turned left, the club was about thirty meters away.

 “How much did he shell out for it?”
 I asked.